 The pole saws can be used to cut branches between 3 and 12 inches, depending on the blade.
 The wider the blade, the thicker the branch it will be able to cut.
 The general rule is to buy a blade that is at least 2 inches wider in diameter than the branch for best efficiency.
 But anything above a 12-inch branch asks for a chainsaw.

 What is the best type of pole saw to use?

 Selecting a pole saw for a tough job is going to be absolutely dependent on the type of branch you want to cut.
 The general rule is to pick a blade that is at least 2 inches wider in diameter than the branch.
 The bigger the blade, the heavier the pole will be, so be sure you have the physical chops to handle the weight.

 Electric pole saws are always better.
 It’s just easier, but not everyone has electricity in their garden, nor the patience to take care of a gas-powered machine.

 Manual pole saws can get the job done just as well.
 They tend to have a higher reach, and they’re not as heavy as the electrics.
 It just requires a bit of elbow grease to get the limb cut.

 You might be interested to read also: How to Use a Pole Saw?

-How to cut off a branch?
+How to cut off a branch with a pole saw